 - Students must achieve a major GPA of 2.200 (minimum) in order to graduate. *Note: some academic programs have higher GPA requirements.
 Students should consult academic program pages in the Catalog and their academic information available online in Student Planning (Progress screen) for specific program cumulative GPA & major GPA requirements.

-Students wishing to add or change a major or minor can do so by sending an email message from their Sage account to the appropriate office of academic advising ([email protected] or [email protected]) with their name, ID number, and the new major or minor they wish to declare.
+Students wishing to change a major or add/change/drop a minor can do so by sending an email message from their Sage account to the appropriate office of academic advising ([email protected] or [email protected]) with their name, ID number, and the new major or minor they wish to declare.
 All academic program changes require the approval of the Associate Dean on a student’s home campus.

 Freshman students who are undecided or do not wish to declare a major at the time of matriculation may enter the Academic Exploration program (AEX) and will be assigned an advisor who specialize in academic and career counseling.
 Students in the Academic Exploration program will take a combination of courses in satisfaction of general education requirements and in areas of potential academic interest.
 Students may stay in the Academic Exploration program up to the completion of 45 credit hours or first year of study, at which point, they will be expected to declare a major program.
 Because many programs at Sage are dedicated to preparing students to enter professions that have specific course requirements and prerequisites, Academic Exploration students should work closely with the Office(s) of Academic Advising to select courses in a potential major that will allow them to integrate seamlessly into a particular discipline.
 In addition to academic advisement, students are encouraged to speak with faulty, career planning staff and alumni.
 Students may also benefit in completing the Focus 2 Career Assessment program.
 In order to earn a bachelor’s degree, students must successfully complete a major program.
 Diplomas are not granted for academic exploration.